ddoeppner/ONE-Record/working_draft/API/docs/logistics-objects.md

 !!! note
         Although the creation of a Logistics Object is specified in the ONE Record API specification, it is not required to expose an API endpoint for this API action to be compliant with the ONE Record standard.
-        The reason for this is that _only the owner of the logistics object_ MAY create a logistics object with any business logic or technology.
+        The reason for this is that _only the holder of the logistics object_ MAY create a logistics object with any business logic or technology.
         However, it is important that the Logistics Object is created with a [Logistics Object URI](concepts.md#logistics-object-uri) that is accessible on the internet of logistics.

          Nevertheless, this API action specification is included for reference, because in many cases, the use of HTTP POST is the preferred solution to create resources with REST APIs.